 43. The share of cyber warfare as the primary motivation behind attacks has grown to 4%.

 While cybercrime maintains its dominance in motivations behind attacks at 88.1%, according to cyber warfare statistics, the use of cyberattacks as a form of warfare has gone up to 4% as of January 2019 from less than 2% in December 2018.
 Both government and non-government actors are believed to be involved in cyber warfare.

 44. Seventy percent of all cryptocurrency transactions by 2021 will be for illegal activity.

 This is a substantial increase from the current estimates that range from 20% for the top five major cryptocurrencies to 70% for Bitcoin.
 Cyber security stats from a paper published by the University of Sydney in Australia show that around $76 billion worth of illegal activity per year involves Bitcoin, close to the scale of the US and European market for illegal drugs.

 45. Advertisers lost an estimated $19 billion to digital-ad fraud in 2017.

 This loss is equivalent to $51 million every day.
 According to cyber fraud statistics, this figure, representing techniques like invisible ads, impression laundering, ad hijacking, bots, popunders, and fake installs, is expected to rise to $44 billion by 2022.

-19. Only 10% to 12% of the total number of cyber crimes gets reported in the US each year.
+47. Only 10 to 12 percent of the total number of cyber crimes gets reported in the United States each year.